 - World prices for raw sugar (f.o.b.

-during the first nine months of 1999 and 9.69 cents per
+during the first three months of 2000 and 6.54 cents per

 11 raw sugar has declined steadily for the past four

-April of 1999, as many large producers had increased
+January and April of 1999, as many large producers had

 - World refined sugar (C.I.F., London,

 Contract No. 5) prices averaged 7.69 cents per pound in

 the first two months of 2000.
 The average price in 1999

 was 9.10 cents per pound, though the price continued to

 C.I.F., duty-fee paid, New York, Contract No. 14)

 averaged 17.80 cents per pound through the first three